 If you can, delay your meadow mowing until late in the season (November).
 Your meadow will not return to forest in one season, and left un-mown, it will have butterflies, bees, lightening bugs, birds, reptiles, and all those creatures who live out their life (eat, procreate, raise their young) during our short New England growing season.
 You can mow paths through it for ease of walking.
 Many of the seeds of our native meadow wildflower ripen well into November, and if they are left standing they have the best chance of dispersing and will feed birds and small animals over the winter.
 For perennial and shrub beds, leave dried stalks and seedpods standing and let the leaves rest where they fall to provide protection for the numerous creatures that make the leaf litter their home.

-For more details on managing meadows, read Managing Meadows and Lawns for Beauty and Biodiversity.
+For more details on managing meadows, read Return of the Meadow and Managing Meadows and Lawns for Beauty and Biodiversity.